 \subsection{SMILES-based Molecular Instruction Tuning: A Unified Step}

-To improve the generalization capability of fine-tuned LLM for MPP tasks (\textbf{C1}), prior models often utilize GNNs~\citep{clamp} or graph transformer~\citep{GIMLET} as encoders to map molecular graphs into hidden representations.
-When a graph encoder is well-trained, it can be used to map molecules in $D$ or $D_\text{test}$ into a shared hidden space, providing a unified hidden expression.
-However, as discussed above, this assumption may not hold in practice, as training a unified graph encoder for cross-domain molecules still remains an open-question~\citep{liu2023towards}.

-To address this, we aim to employ the well-known graph-derived linear strings~\citep{smiles,selfies} of molecular graphs, such as SMILES~\citep{smiles}, for instruction tuning.
-Unlike GNN encoders, SMILES translates molecules' chemical structure into a string of atomic symbols and chemical bonds (single, double, or triple) based on a set of rules~\citep{qian2023can}.
-This precise translation not only accounts for the graph structure within each molecular graph, but also generalizes readily to arbitrary molecular graphs, providing a universal expression foundation for different types of molecules.
-Following standard instruction tuning protocol~\citep{TextChem, mol-instructions,moleculegpt,gitmol,3D-MoLM}, the molecular instruction set $S_D$ can be generated by the following prompt template $T=\{Q, I, R\}$ based on $D$, regarding as a zero-shot instruction template.
+{To improve the generalization capability of fine-tuned LLM for MPP tasks (\textbf{C1}), we aim to employ the well-known graph-derived linear strings~\citep{selfies} of molecular graphs, SMILES~\citep{smiles} for instruction tuning.
+Different from GNN encoders~\citep{clamp,GIMLET}, SMILES translates molecules' chemical structure into a string of atomic symbols and chemical bonds based on a set of rules~\citep{qian2023can}.
+This precise translation provides a universal expression foundation for different types of molecules.
+Following standard instruction tuning protocol~\citep{TextChem,moleculegpt,gitmol,3D-MoLM}, the molecular instruction set $S_D$ can be generated by the following prompt template $T=\{Q, I, R\}$ based on $D$, regarding as a zero-shot instruction template.}

 \begin{quote} \end{quote}

 Here, the instruction question $Q$, SMILES strings of query molecule $I$, and property label $R$ are mapped to the \{instruction\}, \{inputs\}, and \{output\} components, respectively.